codyrushing/python/pyworkshop/1_intro_python/00-setup.md

 * `cd` into the project root
 * run `python -m venv env` to create a virtual environment in the `/env` directory (not unlike node_modules)
   * the `-m` command line argument tells python to run it as a script.
 I'm not really sure what this means, but it sounds like it has something to do with resolving relative file imports, see more explanation here [https://stackoverflow.com/questions/22241420/execution-of-python-code-with-m-option-or-not](https://stackoverflow.com/questions/22241420/execution-of-python-code-with-m-option-or-not)
-  * after creating the virtual environment, you can activate it by running `env/bin/activate`
+  * after creating the virtual environment, you can activate it by running `source env/bin/activate`